DOCK-PI3/ESTACION-PRO/ROADMAP.md

 **General functionality**

 * RetroAchievements.org integration
-* "Time played" counter per game, similar to how it works in Steam
 * Bulk metadata editor
 * Background music
 * Controller button mappings from inside ES-DE (similar to pad2key in Batocera)